Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

     python3 export.py --weights ./yolov7-tiny.pt --grid --end2end --simplify --topk-all 100 --iou-thres 0.65 --conf-thres 0.35 --img-size 640 640
   ```
   Then you can also upload your resulting model to the [Netron App](https://netron.app/ "Netron App") and check that your model at the end contains the efficientNMS exactly.

+# 3. Converting model to tensorrt engine (.trt or .engine)